litaotju/litaotju.github.io/_posts/2019-03-13-=Use intel for display nvidia for computing.md

 Then optionally (I don't know why it's needed or not, but both works) run the command `update-initramfs`, to re-genetate the initramfs.

 I guess this would disable the `nvidia-drm` module, which used for the X-display related things, but not leave the other nvidia driver module to be enabled.
 Because, in last section, we can see that `prime-select intel` commnad also generate a black list to disable all `nvidia` and `nvidia-drm` and `nvidia-modset` module.
-To make the cuda program run, we need to keep the `nvidia` and `nvidia-modset` by commenting them out of the blacklist.
+To make the cuda program run, we need to keep the `nvidia` and `nvidia-modeset` by commenting them out of the blacklist.

 ```